Eligibility criteria

 • Guided tours that are not based within a visitor attraction should apply for the relevant Experience of the Year category

-New Tourism Business of the Year – VE
+New Tourism Business Award – VE

 • For the purpose of eligibility for this competition, ‘trading’ means serving customers.
-If the business has not been trading for at least three months, then they will need to wait to apply to the competition in 2024/2025
+If the business has not been trading this long, then they will need to wait to apply to the competition in 2026/27

-• An existing business that has diversified by adding a new product at the same location or a different location may only apply if the new product is marketed as a standalone operation, and is available independently to the other products offered by the business.
+• An existing business that has diversified by adding a new product at the same location or a different location may only apply if the new product is marketed as a standalone operation and is available independently to the other products offered by the business.
 An existing business that has undergone a refurbishment or re-vamp would not be eligible

 • An existing business with new owners will only be eligible if a fundamental change to the business has occurred within two years of the new owners starting trading.
 A fundamental change would include at least two of the following: